rdmorganiser/rdmorganiser.github.io/en/Publications.md

 <details>
   <summary><h2>DMP and SMP Templates</h2>
-    Here are publications about DMPs and SMPs and their templates, independently from DMP tools.
+    <p>Here are publications about DMPs and SMPs and their templates, independently from DMP tools.</p>
   </summary>
   <ul class="publication">
   {% for publication in site.data.publications.DMP_SMP %}